-West Australian researchers are racing to create a new treatment to prevent and protect people from the potentially life-threatening complications of type 2 diabetes after being awarded new funding to fast-track their quest.
+West Australian researchers racing to create a new treatment to prevent and protect people from the potentially life-threatening complications of type 2 diabetes have been awarded new funding to fast-track their quest.

-A/Professor Pfleger explained to us that RAGE was a molecule that sat in the membrane surrounding cells that were injured or stressed.
+Professor Pfleger said RAGE was a molecule that sat in the membrane surrounding cells that were injured or stressed.

 “With our collaborators, we’ve discovered a new way in which this molecule is activated, triggering a cascade of signalling in cells that leads to inflammation and cell injury, and we’ve found a way to inhibit this process which should, in turn, limit the complications of type 2 developing, so it’s incredibly exciting.”

 Diabetes Research WA executive director Sherl Westlund congratulated A/Professor Pfleger.

 “This project could be a significant game-changer in the treatment of type 2 diabetes as there remains an unmet need for innovative treatment strategies to manage this condition, and shows how Western Australia is at the forefront of advances in this field,” she said.

 The work will also harness powerful bioluminescence resonance energy transfer (BRET) technology, developed at the University of Western Australia, that A/Professor Pfleger is well-known for using in his cutting-edge research.

 The project is being done in collaboration with leading diabetes researcher Professor Merlin Thomas from Australia’s Monash University.

 Diabetes Australia states that every day, 280 Australians develop diabetes – or one every 5 minutes.

 Including an estimated half a million undiagnosed type 2 diabetes cases, 1.7 million Australians have diabetes and this number is growing at a rate faster than other chronic diseases such as heart disease and cancer.